ponchama/docs/README.md

 ## Deploy changes to server

-After the changes have been completed run the command "mkdocs gh-deploy".
-This updates the gh-pages branch which is the one github pages reads the documentation from.
+After the changes have been tested and they work, push the changes to the master branch and Travis will do the rest of the job for you!